argrelay/argrelay/docs/notes/code_style.md

         self.config_dict = config_dict
     ```

-    In case of constructur args changes, the first style:
+    In case of constructor args changes, the first style:
     *   makes diff output cleaner for reviews
     *   preserves the history through `git blame` for more lines